-Medicinal cannabis oil has been returned to the boy with a severe case of epilepsy after it was confiscated from his mother at customs.
+Medical cannabis oil has been returned to a child with a severe case of epilepsy after being confiscated from his mother at customs.

-Billy Caldwell , 12, was given the oil after doctors made it clear it was a "medical emergency", Sajid Javid said.
+Billy Caldwell , 12, was given the oil after doctors said it was a “medical emergency”, Sajid Javid said.

 Billy started using cannabis oil in 2016 to control his seizures.

-Billy's most recent stash - which Ms Caldwell had tried to bring to the UK from Canada - was confiscated at Heathrow Airport on June 12, and the boy was admitted to hospital before Mr Javid said he would be returned.
+Billy’s most recent stash – which Ms Caldwell had tried to bring into the UK from Canada – was confiscated at Heathrow Airport on June 12, and he was admitted to hospital before Mr Javid said it would be returned.

-The oil arrived at Chelsea and Westminster Hospital, where Billy is hospitalized, on the afternoon of June 16th.
-He was given a 20-day special license and is not allowed to take it home.
+The oil arrived at Chelsea and Westminster Hospital, where Billy is being treated, on the afternoon of June 16.
+He has been given a 20-day special leave and is not allowed to take it home.

-A Home Office spokeswoman said it was an “exceptional licence” for a “short-term emergency”, and would need to be reviewed.
+A Home Office spokeswoman said it was an “exceptional leave” for a “short-term emergency”, and would need to be reviewed.

 'Completely destroyed'

-Ms Caldwell said: “I truly believe that somewhere in the Home Office there is someone with a heart, and I truly believe that Billy has touched that deeply.”
+Ms Caldwell said: “I really believe that somewhere in the Home Office there is someone with a heart, and I really believe Billy has touched that person deeply.”

 But he said [Billy's] “little body and mind were completely destroyed.”

-“No other family should have to go through this ordeal, traveling halfway around the world to get medicine that should be freely available,” he said.
+“No other family should have to go through this ordeal, traveling halfway around the world to get medicine that should be freely available,” she said.

 “My experience leaves me in no doubt that the Home Office can no longer play a role in the administration of medicines for sick children in our country.

-“Children are dying, and it must be stopped immediately.”
+“Children are dying, and this must be stopped immediately.”

-Mr Javid said he issued a license to allow Billy to be treated with cannabis oil after several discussions with the child's medical team.
+Mr Javid said he had issued a licence to allow Billy to be treated with cannabis oil after several discussions with the boy's medical team.

-“It's a very complicated situation, but our immediate priority is to make sure Billy receives the most effective treatment possible in a safe way,” he said.
+“This is a very complicated situation, but our immediate priority is to make sure Billy receives the most effective treatment possible in a safe manner,” she said.

 “My decision is based on the advice of expert clinicians who have made it clear that this is a medical emergency.

-“The security minister met with the family on Monday, and has since worked to reach an urgent solution.”
+“The security minister met with the family on Monday, and has since then been working to reach an urgent solution.”

-Barbara Zieniewicz, co-founder of the advocacy group Families4Access, who went to Canada with Billy and Ms. Caldwell, called Mr. Javid's decision “triumphant.”
+Barbara Zieniewicz, co-founder of the advocacy group Families4Access, who traveled to Canada with Billy and Ms Caldwell, called Mr Javid’s decision “triumphant”.

-“I firmly believe that this is the first push – from here, it's a chain reaction.
-This, to me, means there is hope, not just for Billy, but for all the families who need it.”
+“I truly believe that this is the first push – from here, it’s a chain reaction.
+This, to me, means that there is hope, not just for Billy, but for all the families who need it.”

 Billy, from Castlederg, began treatment in 2016 in America, where medical marijuana is legal.